The cp

-The cp command in Linux stands for “replica.”
+command in Linux stands for “replica.”
 This is a command-line application used to replicate information and directories from one location to some other throughout the document gadget.
 Through the usage of the cp command, customers can create duplicates of information or directories, conserving the unique content material.

-supply is the document or listing you need to replicate, and vacation spot is the positioning the place you need to position the replica.
+is the positioning the place you need to position the replica.
 More than a few choices will also be added to switch the habits of the replica, similar to conserving document attributes or offering verbose output.
 It’s a basic and widely-used command in Linux for managing information and directories.

-On this submit, we will be able to have a look at some commonplace techniques the cp command is used to replicate information and folders in Linux.
+On this submit, we will be able to have a look at some commonplace techniques the cp

 Syntax: